 The term "socialization" refers to a general process, but socialization always takes place in specific contexts.
 Socialization is culturally specific: people in different cultures are socialized differently, to hold different beliefs and values, and to behave in different ways.
 Sociologists try to understand socialization, but they do not rank different schemes of socialization as good or bad; they study practices of socialization to determine why people behave the way that they do.

-how people interact during social situations, the difference between introverts and extroverts., a person's internal mental state when in a group setting., or how people learn societal norms, beliefs, and values.
+how people interact during social situations, a person's internal mental state when in a group setting., how people learn societal norms, beliefs, and values., or the difference between introverts and extroverts.